 There is nothing more perfect than a Springtime wedding, but this gorgeous wedding at Green Acre at Campus Pointe takes the cake!
 Not only was the bride and groom a wonder to work with, this venue lends itself to so many design opportunities.

 The California eclectic design of this venue is the perfect option for engaged couples to rent out the entire venue, or certain spaces at a time.
-If you have ever dined at Green Acre during the week for lunch or happy hour, then you will know the food is on point, and so is it’s location.
+If you have ever dined at Green Acre during the week for lunch or happy hour, then you will know the food is on point, and so is the location.

 Tucked behind UCSD off Campus Pointe Drive, Green Acre sits upon a hill with serene, idyllic views.
 These views capture rolling hills and a charming herb garden, which makes for the perfect outdoor ceremony.
 This wedding was set outside for the ceremony and cocktail hour, and the accordion doors opened up into the reception indoors.

 The open floor plan of this space allowed for designated areas that flowed together.
 I created a formal lounge with the use of the amazing vintage inspired furniture that you can utilize from Green Acre.
-The use of their small conference room made for a perfect desserts table, and the main open space was the ideal location for the dance floor next to the buffet line and dining.
+The use of their small conference room made for a perfect dessert table, and the main open space was the ideal location for the dance floor next to the buffet line and dining.
 The Bride and Groom had a special Thank You Poem created by Victory Graphix.
 Vinyl printed letters on Plexiglass was a sweet touch, and looked stunning with the blue lighting.

 Let’s talk about these colors!
 Jewel tones make for a dreamy wedding, and the rosette linens in midnight blue complemented the deep fuchsia peonies.
 Succulents were prevalent at Green Acre, and the use of succulents and greenery in the decor was key to tying it all together.